japs/alipy/doc/index.rst

 About
 -----

-This is a python package to quickly and automatically identify geometrical transforms between conventional optical astronomical images of a given patch of sky, using only field stars.
+This is a python package to quickly, automatically, and robustly identify geometrical transforms between optical astronomical images, using only field stars.
 The images can have different pixel sizes, orientations, pointings and filters.

 .. note:: alipy is personal code, and work in progress...
 It might be useful (it is for me, I hope it will be for you), but don't expect too much !